Eastern Music Festival

 In 2002, the festival introduced the highly popular and critically acclaimed Fringe Series offering the best of Americana, bluegrass, jazz, rock, blues, alternative country, world music and more.
 The series begins immediately following the five-week classical music series with other events interspersed throughout.

-During the 2015 season, EMF will continue to offer lifelong learning programs including Carolina Band Blast and Family Nights every Thursday and Friday.
+During the 2015 season, EMF continued to offer lifelong learning programs including Carolina Band Blast and Family Nights every Thursday and Friday.
 Among these programs EMF offers many free opportunities, such as, open rehearsals, Musically Speaking (a pre-concert lecture series), and more.
 New to the 2015 season is the EMF Open House, a free day-long mini-festival on Sunday, July 26.
 The day will begin at noon with a special concert in Dana Auditorium featuring the Eastern Festival Orchestra and Conducting Fellows performing nine famous overtures.
-This year master classes, student piano and chamber recitals, and the fun and popular Pianopalooza & Percussion Ensemble concert will be free!
+Last year master classes, student piano and chamber recitals, and the fun and popular Pianopalooza & Percussion Ensemble concert were free!